KyleNBurke/KyleNBurke.github.io/internal_collisions/README.md

 ## The Solution

-A solution I've found, is to handle the collisions holistically, in a single step.
+A solution I've found is to handle the collisions holistically, in a single step.
 Let's look at the collision between the box and line segments A and B again.
 We want the space of possible collision normals to be the inclusive range between the normal of line segment A and the normal of line segment B:

 ![](images/pic_6.png)

 We'd like to only generate collision normals in this range.
 If we can, then it won't be possible to get a normal that results in an internal collision.
-The way to accomplish this is simple, instead of feeding each line segment to our collision detection algorithm separately, feed the entire triangle to it at once.
+The way to accomplish this is simple: instead of feeding each line segment to our collision detection algorithm separately, feed the entire triangle to it at once.
 So now, we're checking for a collision between the box and a triangle made up of line segments A and B.

 ![](images/pic_7.png)

-This will garuntee us a collision normal in the desired range.
+This will guarantee us a collision normal in the desired range.

 What about a collision with line segment C?
 Well if we're only trying to find the minimum resolution vector between the box and line segment B, there is only one possible normal we can generate on the right side of the line.
 It's the normal of line segment B, there is no range of possibilities here.